 - May help to reduce Belly Fat

-I find that taking 1g before bed every night helps me sleep like a baby (pissing the bed 3 times a night).
-No just kidding, it knocks me out cold and I wake up refreshed and ready to go.
+I find that taking 1g before bed every night helps me sleep like a baby.
+It knocks me out cold and I wake up refreshed and ready to go.
 All Elliott Upton Online coaching clients report the same improvements.
 You may find that when you begin taking it you get 2/3 nights of disturbed sleep, stay with it and you’ll sleep incredibly from then on.

-Vitamin D is a fat soluble vitamin which, can be found in small amounts in foods such as salmon, mackerel and tuna as well as cheese and egg yolks.
+Vitamin D is a fat-soluble vitamin which, can be found in small amounts in foods such as salmon, mackerel and tuna as well as cheese and egg yolks.
 Although in reality in such small amounts that they cannot be relied on as an adequate source for most people.
-Here in Marbella myself and my team are lucky enough to be able to work out in the sun every day, when UV rays strike the skin, the body uses them and eventually turns them into bio-available vitamin D. For the rest of you supplemental Vitamin D may be necessary.
-My last blog post “she loves the D” gives a lot more information on this great vitamin.
+Here in Marbella I and my team are lucky enough to be able to work out in the sun every day, when UV rays strike the skin, the body uses them and eventually turns them into bio-available vitamin D. For the rest of you supplemental Vitamin D may be necessary.
 Its benefits include but aren’t limited to;

 - Manages the amount of calcium in your blood, bones and gut